-- Neck pain: Pain in the front of the neck may be related to the growth of a thyroid tumor.
+- Neck pain.
+Pain in the front of the neck may be related to the growth of a thyroid tumor.
 This pain can also extend to the ears.

-- Hoarseness: The nerve that controls your vocal cords runs alongside the trachea near the thyroid.
+- Hoarseness.
+The nerve that controls your vocal cords runs alongside the trachea near the thyroid.
 If cancer has spread to that vocal cord, it can affect the quality of your voice.

-- Coughing: Thyroid cancer can sometimes cause a persistent cough.
+- Coughing.
+Thyroid cancer can sometimes cause a persistent cough.
 You should see your doctor if you have a cough that’s unrelated to a cold or one that doesn’t go away.

-- Trouble swallowing (dysphagia): If a thyroid tumor becomes large enough, it can press on the esophagus and make swallowing difficult.
+- Trouble swallowing (dysphagia).
+If a thyroid tumor becomes large enough, it can press on the esophagus and make swallowing difficult.

-- Shortness of breath (dyspnea): Similar to trouble swallowing, if a thyroid tumor is large enough it can push against the windpipe and interfere with breathing.
+- Shortness of breath (dyspnea).
+Similar to trouble swallowing, if a thyroid tumor is large enough, it can push against the windpipe and interfere with breathing.

 Other, more rare or unusual signs of medullary thyroid cancer that you should be aware of include:

+- Cushing syndrome.
+In rare cases, adrenal tumors can cause Cushing syndrome, a condition that arises when a tumor secretes hormones that the thyroid wouldn’t normal create.
 Cushing syndrome associated with medullary thyroid cancer is uncommon.
-The syndrome is more commonly caused by the pituitary gland overproducing adrenocorticotropic hormone (ACTH) or by taking oral corticosteroid medication.
+The syndrome is more commonly caused by the pituitary gland overproducing adrenocorticotropic hormone (ACTH), or by taking oral corticosteroid medication.

-- Facial flushing: A red face, neck, or chest paired with warm or burning sensations can be a sign of many conditions.
+- Facial flushing.
+A red face, neck, or chest paired with warm or burning sensations can be a sign of many conditions.
 Tumors or other abnormal growths can overproduce hormones, triggering flushing.
 The symptom can also be a response to certain drugs, foods, alcohol, or menopause.

-- Bone pain: People with medullary thyroid cancer may have bone pain if the cancer has spread to form bone lesions.
+- Bone pain.
+People with medullary thyroid cancer may have bone pain if the cancer has spread to form bone lesions.

-- Lethargy: Many people with advanced cancer may feel physically, emotionally, or mentally tired.
+- Lethargy.
+Many people with advanced cancer may feel physically, emotionally, or mentally tired.
 The causes of fatigue during cancer are complex and not well understood.

-- Weight loss: Unusual weight loss is a symptom of advanced medullary thyroid cancer that has spread beyond the thyroid into other organs.
+- Weight loss.
+Unusual weight loss is a symptom of advanced medullary thyroid cancer that has spread beyond the thyroid into other organs.